tytot/tytot/README.md

 </div>

 ## :mortar_board: Daily Trivia!
-*Updated 7/18/2024 at 12:00 AM*
+*Updated 7/19/2024 at 12:00 AM*
-### In what sport do you find 'steel cage' matches?
+### What is the proper nautical use of an anchor?
 <details>
 <summary>
-boxing
+to catch large fish
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-fencing
+to calculate water depth
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-pro wrestling
+to hold a ship in place
 </summary>

 :heavy_check_mark: *Correct!*
 </details>
 <details>
 <summary>
-college basketball
+to damage other boats
 </summary>

 :x: *Wrong...*